iSatishYadav/iSatishYadav.github.io/_posts/2022-09-03-managing-technical-debt-with-ndepend.md

 Attached the NDepend to this solution:
 ![attach-to-solution](/images/attach-to-solution.png)

-NDepend will detect the projects and excelude test projects.
-Click on Analyse X NET Assemblies.
+NDepend will detect the projects and exclude test projects.
+Click on Analyze X NET Assemblies.

 ![pre-run](/images/pre-run.png)